In this article, we will show you how to deploy Websense in stand-alone mode on a Hyper-V Virtual Machine.

 We need to configure the Hyper-V vSwitch name “Mirroring_VM_vSwitch” so that any traffic that hits the external port “SOURCE”, has to be forwarded to the vNIC “Monitor” that we configured “DESTINATION” on Websense VM.

 The following PowerShell cmdlets will help you to set the External vSwitch port to “SOURCE” Mirror mode:

-Let’s validate the Monitoring mode is set to “SOURCE” by running the following cmdlet:
+Let’s validate that the Monitoring mode is set to “SOURCE” by running the following cmdlet:

 MonitorMode=2 is “SOURCE“, MonitorMode=1 is “DESTINATION“, and MonitorMode=0 is “NONE”

 Once you run the above cmdlets on the Hyper-V host, all traffic passing on the external NIC of Mirroring_VM_vSwitch will be “mirrored” to Websense VM which port monitoring mode has been set to destination.